-- Plug-in Area: Tells Episerver which area to render the widget, in this tutorial we just case about the asset panel but we have several other options 😉
+Plug-in Area: Tells Episerver which area to render the widget.
+In this tutorial, we will focus on the asset panel only.
+Just be aware there are several other options 😉

-- WidgetType: Tells Episerver where to find the custom js file that will define which view should be loaded.
+WidgetType: Tells Episerver where to find the custom JS file that will bootstrap the view

-- Title: The name that will be displayed within Episerver
+Title: The name that will be displayed within the asset panel

-In WidgetType, the jondjones.jondjones bit is the js namespace dojo will use to find the appropriate js files we'll use.
-These values will have to exactly match up the namespace values in the preceding steps.
-The namespace part has to be all lower-case, otherwise Episerver will not find your JS file and will likely throw an error.
+jonjones.jondjones This is the JS namespace Dojo will use to find the appropriate JS files we will shortly create This value has to exactly match.
+The namespace has to be all lower-case, otherwise, Episerver will not find your JS file and will likely throw an error.

 Creating The Correct Folder Structure

 The last piece of the puzzle is to create the JS file that will load our custom view.
-If you haven't already got the folder structure defined in the modules step in your web root, you will need to create them now.
-In thewebroot create the following folders:
+In the webroot create the following folders:

-In this situation. the 'jondjones' is the second part of the namespace that we defined in the WidgetType.
+In your example swap 'jondjones' with your namespace.
+This value needs to map to the second part of the namespace defined in

 Creating the Dojo Dijit

-The templateString defines the URL of the view we want to import.
-If your view does not work, the Episerver editor will not render it correctly.
-When setting this up, I would first check that the view loads correctly for the url you are using and you can view it in a browser.
-If you can't, the whole thing will break.
+templateString will be the view URL we want to import.
+If your view does not load via this URL, then obviously the Episerver editor will not render it correctly.
+Test the view loads correctly in a browser if you bump into issues.
+If the view is broken, the whole thing will break 😔

 Creating Your HTML file